How to Convert a Character to Numeric in R

 No Problem:

-That’s basically how to apply the as.numeric function in R. However, if you need some more explanations for the conversion of data types, you might have a look at the following video of my YouTube channel.
-In the video, I’m explaining how to convert character and factors to numeric in R:
+That’s basically how to apply the as.numeric function in R. However, if you need more explanations, have a look at the following video of my YouTube channel.
+I’m explaining the topics of this post in the video.

 Convert All Characters of a Data Frame to Numeric